Editor’s Note: This post was originally published in March of 2016 and has been updated with new examples for 2018.

 The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency. – Bill Gates

-As an example, you could create a push notification campaign that is scheduled to run once a week and targets and sends a notification to anyone who has not been to your website in more than 10 days.
+As an example, you could create a push notification campaign that is scheduled to run once a week that targets anyone who has not been to your website in more than 10 days.

 If the individual receives the notification and clicks it, they are automatically removed from that segment since they’ve visited your website in less than 10 days.
 If the individual ignores your notification, they will receive it again next time your automated campaign runs.